dhruvpatel108/GANPriors/README.md

 ```
 $ python trainer.py --epoch 100 --z_dim 100 --train_batch_size 64 --lr 0.001
 ```
-Please note that the code for WGAN-GP training was reused from [here](https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2/tree/v1) with minor modifications.
 * Selected arguments (see `config.py` for more details):
   * Hyperparameters
     * --n_critic: no. of discriminator updates for every generator update